tnakazato/priism/README.md

 $ python3 setup.py install
 ```

-Note that the above installation procedure only works for Linux.
-If you want to install PRIISM on macOS, or you want to install PRIISM in combination with tar-ball release of CASA, please follow installation instruction below.
-You can install PRIISM with either [cmake](#installation-with-cmake) or [Python setuptools](#installation-with-setuptools-python-3--casa-6-only) depending on your preference.
+You can install PRIISM with either [Python setuptools](#installation-with-setuptools-python-3--casa-6-only) or [cmake](#installation-with-cmake) depending on your preference.

 <!-- TOC -->